platformatic/undici-slicer-interceptor/README.md

 5. **Be consistent**: Use a standard naming convention for headers across your application
 6. **Prefix tags**: For cache tags, use prefixes to organize them (e.g., `user-`, `product-`)
 7. **Test your expressions**: Verify that your FGH expressions generate the expected values
-8. **Use response-based headers judiciously**: Only use response body-based headers when the benefits outweigh the performance cost
+8. **Use response-based features judiciously**: Only use response body-based features when the benefits outweigh the performance cost

 ## Notes